cintiapub/cintiapub.github.io-source/source/about/index.md

-title: Myself
+title: About
-layout: myself
+layout: about
 ---
 I started as a Visual Designer in Brazil and I have 7+ years experience with graphic design, designing mostly for Education and Fashion fields.

 In my projects I developed visual designs for print and online media.
 I did campaigns, infographics, advertising collections, institutional communication and fashion editorials.
 I retouched a lot of photographs for catalogs, and I also did social media graphic design and marketing.